marschall/marschall.github.com/_posts/2017-07-11-java-proxy-anatomy.md

 1. The proxy classes are cached per classloader and interface array pair.
 That means if you create a new proxy and there has already been a proxy class generated for this classloader and these interfaces then that class will be instantiated instead of a new one being generated.
 1. All the `java.lang.reflect.Method` instances for all interface methods are kept in constants.
 This means they are [live](http://www.memorymanagement.org/glossary/l.html#live) as long as the classloader for which the proxy was generated is live.
 1. Primitive objects are boxed.
+1. `null` instead of an empty array is passed when a method has no arguments.

 An interesting detail is that when annotations are accessed through the Java reflection API a proxy class is generated for every annotation class.
 So for an annotation like this